MODEL OF THE MIND

 Subconscious Programing Stability

-In hypnosis, the guardian of the subconscious mind is relaxed, and it is possible to work on the programing of the subconscious more easily.
-It is possible to remove old limiting emotions associated to previous events and replace them with positive emotions.
+In hypnosis, with the tools of the hypnotherapy, it is possible to remove old limiting emotions and beliefs associated to previous events and replace them with positive emotions and beliefs.

 The positive emotions come from the memories of the client and are lavished on the old negative situations.
 The new beliefs are decided by the client and redacted by the hypnotherapist using the syntax understood by the subconscious mind.